wafflexyzz/adbfastboot-mcp/README.md

 - No configuration file needed
 - Automatically connects to the only connected device
 - Perfect for development with a single test device
+- Enhanced error messages when multiple devices are detected

 **2. Manual Device Selection**

 - Use when you have multiple devices connected
 - Specify exact device in configuration file
+- Robust error handling for device not found scenarios

 ### Configuration File (Optional)